garrandall/popular-music-data/tracks/the-heart-of-rock---roll-huey-lewis-the-news.md

 Where else can you do a half a million things
 All at a quarter to three

-When they play their music, ooh that modern music
+When they play their music, ohthat modern music
 They like it with a lot of style
 But it's still that same old back beat rhythm
 That really really drives 'em wild